Complete Guide to Boat Lily Care and Growth

 Close-up of Boat Lily showing tiny white flowers nestled inside purple boat-shaped bracts between the upright leaves.

-Boat Lily flowers are easy to miss if you only glance at the plant from above.
+Boat Lily flowers are easy to miss from above.
 The white blooms are small and sit low inside folded purple bracts, which is exactly where the name Moses in the Cradle comes from.
-The bracts are often just as decorative as the flowers themselves.
+The effect is quiet: tucked-in little flowers among the foliage, not one dramatic showpiece like a Bromeliad.

 • bright light without harsh scorch